PowerBASIC: History

 On November 2, 2016, Vivian Zale announced her intention to seek a buyer for the company.

-On January 31, 2017, Adam Drake announced Drake Software had acquired the PowerBASIC source code from PowerBASIC, Inc., with the intention of updating and improving the functionality of the product.
+On January 31, 2017, Adam Drake announced Drake Software had acquired PowerBASIC source code from PowerBASIC, Inc., with the intention of updating and improving the functionality of the product.
 This was later confirmed by Vivian Zale with a forum post thanking the members for their support.

 When Bob Zale died, PBWin11 and PBCC7 were in beta testing, and 64-bit compilers and PB/Pro (PBWin and CC in one compiler) were in the alpha stages.
-However, development of PowerBASIC products has stopped.
-No new version has been released since v10.03 (11 years ago as of May 2022).
+However, development of PowerBASIC products stopped.
+No new version has been released since v10.04 (14 years ago as of May 2025).
 No 64-bit version or beta release has been announced.
 No development activity has been reported.
 No corrections (such as adding the correct DPI settings for the IDE) have been released.
-PowerBASIC Tools LLC still sells new licenses for the 32-bit Windows compilers.
+PowerBASIC Tools LLC no longer sells new licenses for the 32-bit Windows compilers.
+The PowerBasic website was taken down in 2025.